tokkonopapa/WordPress-IP-Geo-Allow/README.md

 * **Host Name (DNS) Whitelist:**

-  When your Host accessing WordPress admin panel has DNS or Dynamic-DNS name.
+  When your Host accessing WordPress admin panel has DNS or [Dynamic-DNS](https://en.wikipedia.org/wiki/Dynamic_DNS) name.

   Automatic whitelist IP by resolving host name (Dynamic&Static DNS)

   Use case 1):

-  If your whitelist host has changing IP (Dynamic DNS) or you do not want to search/remember IP (classic DNS) then configure IP-Geo-Allow by entering your Host Name and, if appropriate, change IP-Geo-Block country code to ZZ.
+  If your host has dynamic IP and [Dynamic-DNS](https://en.wikipedia.org/wiki/Dynamic_DNS), or your host has (classic) DNS name, then configure IP-Geo-Allow by entering your Host Name and, if appropriate, change IP-Geo-Block country code to ZZ.

   Use case 2):